Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 where

 and

 Here $\mathcal{F}$ denotes the fundamental domain in the upper half-plane for the action of the Fuchsian group $\Gamma$ associated with the Riemann surface $\mathcal{R}$.
-The state $|\mathcal{R}\rangle$ is the surface state associated with $\mathcal{R}$ and the state $|\Phi\rangle$ represents the tensor product of the off-shell states inserted at the punctures $|\Psi_1\rangle\otimes\cdots\otimes |\Psi_n\rangle\in\mathcal{H}^{\otimes n}$.
-The quantity $\langle\mathcal{R}|B_{6g-6+2n}|\Phi\rangle$ describe the $n$-point correlation function on $\mathcal{R}$ with the off-shell vertex operators for the states $|\Psi_i\rangle, i=1,\cdots,n$, inserted at the punctures using the gluing compatible choice of local coordinates around the punctures described in section \ref{1PRlocal}.
+The state $\langle\mathcal{R}|$ is the surface state associated with $\mathcal{R}$ and the state $|\Phi\rangle=|\Psi_1\rangle\otimes\ldots\otimes |\Psi_n\rangle\in\mathcal{H}^{\otimes n}$ represents the tensor product of the off-shell states inserted at the punctures.
+The quantity $\langle\mathcal{R}|B_{6g-6+2n}|\Phi\rangle$ describe the $n$-point correlation function on $\mathcal{R}$ with the off-shell vertex operators for the states $|\Psi_i\rangle, i=1,\ldots,n$, inserted at the punctures using the gluing compatible choice of local coordinates around the punctures described in Section \ref{sec:gluing-compatibility and hyperbolic geometry}.

-\subsection{Integration over the Moduli Space}
+\subsubsection{Integration over the Moduli Space}

-In order to obtain the off-shell bosonic string amplitude, we need to integrating the off-shell bosonic-string measure over $\mathcal{M}_{g,n}$, the moduli space of genus $g$ Riemann surface with $n$ punctures. $\mathcal{M}_{g,n}$ is the quotient of the Teichm\"uller space $\mathcal{T}_{g,n}$ with the action of the mapping class group (MCG).
-Although the Fenchel-Nielsen parameterization provides a simple description of the Teichm\"uller space of hyperbolic Riemann surfaces, they fails to provide a convenient description of the moduli space.
-The reason is that the form of the action of the mapping class group on Fenchel-Nielsen coordinates is not known explicitly \cite{Thurs1,Hatch1}.
-As a result, integrating a mapping class group invariant function over the moduli space of hyperbolic Riemann surfaces is not a straightforward.
-In this section, we shall discuss a way to bypass this difficulty using a prescription introduced by Mirzakhani \cite{Mirz1}.
+In order to obtain off-shell bosonic-string amplitudes, we need to integrate the off-shell bosonic-string measure over $\overline{\mathcal{M}}_{g,n}$, the compactified moduli space of genus $g$ Riemann surface with $n$ punctures. $\mathcal{M}_{g,n}$ is the quotient of the Teichm\"uller space $\mathcal{T}_{g,n}$ with respect to the action of the mapping class group (MCG) $\text{Mod}_{g,n}$.
+Although the Fenchel-Nielsen parametrization provides a simple description of the Teichm\"uller space of a hyperbolic surface, they fail to provide a convenient description of the corresponding moduli space.
+The reason is that the form of the action of the mapping class group on Fenchel-Nielsen coordinates and the explicit description of moduli space are not known explicitly in general \cite{HatcherThurston198003,Hatcher199906}.
+As a result, integrating a mapping class group invariant function (or more precisely a mapping-class-group-invariant differential form)\footnote{Note that by construction, well-defined objects on the moduli space are those on the corresponding Teichm\"uller space that are invariant under the action of the mapping-class group.} over the moduli space of hyperbolic surfaces is not a straightforward task.
+In this section, we shall discuss a way to bypass this difficulty using an extension of the method introduced by Mirzakhani \cite{Mirzakhani200610}.